DecisionToolkit/dsntk-rs/guide/pages/guide/commands.md

 ## Commands

-Below is a categorized list of all #DSNTK commands.
+Below is a categorized list of all <span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> commands.

 ### SERVE

 #### srv

-Runs #DSNTK as a service and serves DMN™ decision models.
+Runs <span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> as a service and serves DMN™ decision models.

 To display all available options of the [**srv**](commands/command-srv) command, type: